hanshengzhu0001/hanshengzhu0001/README.md

 - ⚡ Fun fact: ...
 -->

-This is Hans from Philadelphia, and I develop games, useful tools, and mobile apps.
+This is Hans from Philadelphia.
+I develop games, useful tools, and mobile apps.
+I perform data analysis on social-relevant datasets through pandas and PyTorch.
 I'm working on projects using Java, Swift, Python, C++, R, and even Ocaml.
 Currently learning SQL and React Native, I hope to become a real data analyst and software engineer one day.
 You can check out my content at https://www.youtube.com/@hanszhu550/videos.